 How to Decide If Coolsculpting is Right for you?

 To be a candidate for fat-freezing treatment you need to be within 13.6kgs of your ideal weight.
 It’s important to note that Coolsculpting is not for dramatic fat loss, it’s a procedure for reducing stubborn fat that is not responsive to a healthy diet and regular exercise.
-Dr Ajaka of Cosmos Clinic advises that Coolsculpting is suitable for people who “have one or two areas that won’t shift with exercise, have realistic expectations and don’t want to have surgery”.
+Dr Ajaka of Cosmos Aesthetics advises that Coolsculpting is suitable for people who “have one or two areas that won’t shift with exercise, have realistic expectations and don’t want to have surgery”.

 That said, you do need to have enough squeezable fat.
 Dr Ajaka explains that “patients must have an area with fat that can be “grabbed” by the suction applicator of the coolsculpting machine”.
 So, if your fat is hard in the problem area, then Coolsculpting is not the solution for you.